Ky-Puzzle/Another-SSH-Honeypot/README.md

 WiP

-This is just another SSH Honeypot with an added "find out where the ip address is coming from" functionality (optional).
+This is just another SSH Honeypot with an added "find out where the ip address is coming from" functionality (optional and shouldn't be used to identify addresses or households).

 ## How to Use: